 I like to say that Jakarta is a city of many worlds.
 A five-minute walk from BEAU brings you to Pasar Santa, an unassuming building with a unique surprise.
 Imagine Melbourne’s laneways compressed into the upper floor of a traditional Asian market – without air conditioning, of course – where you might order an iced avocado latte or red velvet frappucino to cool down in the sultry tropical heat.
 There’s a food court strung with fairy lights, colorful murals, and an abundance of pint-sized booths that offer everything from vinyl records and vintage clothes to artisanal coffee and nitrogen ice cream.
 On a recent visit to Pasar Santa, Bama and I made a beeline for POST, a cozy independent bookstore run by fellow bloggers Teddy and Maesy.

 Another Jakarta characteristic I love is the palpable sense of opportunity, the idea that anything can happen as long as you are willing to take risks and work hard.
 Indonesia’s four unicorns, all headquartered here, immediately come to mind: ride-hailing startup Go-Jek, travel and hotel booking specialists Traveloka, e-commerce companies Tokopedia and Bukalapak.
-I recall local fashion designers like Iwet Ramadhan and Stella Liem who are reinterpreting batik and the archipelago’s age-old weaving traditions for the 21st century.
+I also think of local fashion designers like Iwet Ramadhan and Stella Liem who are reinterpreting batik and the archipelago’s age-old weaving traditions for the 21st century.
 But I have a soft spot for the people who go unnoticed – everyday fighters like Andri, who migrated from a rural district of Central Java to build his own small-scale culinary business from scratch, operating a stall with his wife at an apartment complex for more than a decade before being forcibly evicted.
 Nowadays, he runs a food cart and a weekend delivery service out of his own home.

 Bama and I regularly indulge in Andri’s version of the Betawi dish nasi uduk, or rice cooked in coconut milk, with all the trimmings: fried, skin-on chicken, thin slices of marinated tempe (fermented, earthy soybean cakes), flavorsome rice vermicelli stir-fried with sweet soy sauce and kaffir lime leaf, boiled egg and diced potato coated in a spicy chili-and-tomato sambal, and a side of shrimp crackers.

-That hearty nasi uduk only costs the equivalent of less than two U.S. dollars, but what if you were willing to splurge for a meal with a bird’s eye view of the capital?
+That hearty nasi uduk only costs the equivalent of less than two U.S. dollars, but what if you were willing to splurge on a meal with a bird’s eye view of the capital?
 A “secret door” in the ground-floor lobby of The Westin Jakarta leads to a trio of express elevators that whisk knowing patrons to Henshin, a Japanese-Peruvian restaurant taking up the top three floors (Level 67–69) of the hotel.
 From the alfresco bar, perched 270 meters (885 feet) above the ground, the sprawl of Jakarta is at once majestic and strangely beautiful, stretching to infinity across a sweltering coastal plain.
 Look down at the eight-lane avenue fronting The Westin and you’ll see the concrete U-beams and sturdy pylons of the LRT Jabodebek, a much-needed elevated rail line that will connect the downtown area with suburbs in the east and south.

 The biggest improvement in infrastructure these days is of course the MRT system, whose first line opened at the end of March.
 Jakartans have been waiting a very long time for this dream to be realized.
 The project initially took root 34 years ago; subsequent administrations shelved those plans for financial reasons even as the population grew by more than two million and traffic jams worsened by the year.
 The MRT was only revived in 2012 under then-Jakarta governor Joko Widodo, who is now the Indonesian president.
 The cleanliness and modernity of both the trains and stations, which use Japanese technology, are undeniably impressive.
 I’m convinced that the MRT is on par with that of Singapore and a far cry from the crumbling, antiquated New York subway.
 “Finally,” Bama said as we stood inside a spotless carriage filled with excited families after spending a few hours at Pasar Santa.
 “I don’t have to go abroad to take the metro.”

 Disembarking at the northern terminus below Bundaran HI, the iconic Hotel Indonesia Roundabout, we walked on in the sweltering heat for an early dinner of Middle Eastern–influenced goat fried rice at Nasi Goreng Kambing Kebon Sirih.
 This is a no-frills culinary institution of sorts that has been operating since 1985, garnering rave reviews by locals and visitors alike, and becoming the subject of many Youtube videos in the process.
-Bama and I were keen to see what the fuss was all about.
+Bama and I were keen to see what all the fuss was about.

 The first thing that caught my attention was an enormous mound of rice in an equally enormous wok.
 I’d seen videos that depicted vendors spooning out liberal amounts of curry powder before emptying an entire bottle of sweet soy sauce and then a tin of ghee prior to mixing it all.
 But the nasi goreng itself proved to be a resounding disappointment.
 The taste wore thin after the first few bites, the goat meat was sinewy, and for lackluster street food from a makeshift stall, it was very expensive.
 I craved the heat of chopped bird’s-eye chilies and the smokiness of Regina’s stellar fried rice, which I knew had been constantly stirred over high heat in individual portions.